Freddie & Frieda Falcon, a.k.a. The Birds

 Through the years Freddie and Frieda’s appearances have changed several times, perhaps by accident or maybe on purpose.
 During the summer of 1950, the old Falcon’s Nest (home to Freddie and Frieda) was located in a log cabin on the current site of the Bowen-Thompson Student Union.
 Apparently, some hungry mice got into the cabin and devoured Freddie’s papier-mâché head right down to the chicken wire frame.
 The following year, Freddie's head had a new look.
 Instead of papier-mâché, he wore something resembling a rubber chicken mask.
 Freddie and Frieda have also been known to sport their trademark orange Chuck Taylor’s, incorporated into the newest costume as comic looking high tops with Falcon heads on them.

 According to Bob Bellamy, Freddie Falcon '88-'89, he was the one who came up with the idea to add some stylish orange Chuck Taylor high tops to Freddie and Frieda's wardrobe.
 Most groups after Bellamy have continued the tradition.

 Becoming The Bird

-In order to become Freddie or Frieda Falcon, one must complete and online application.
-This application typically opens the week after the current Birds are revealed around the beginning of February.
+In order to become Freddie or Frieda Falcon, one must complete an online application.
+This application typically opens around the beginning of February.
 The current year’s mascots and their adviser review applications.
 Those who are passed on to the next stage in the process will interview with the current mascots, the adviser and alumni Birds.
 Those who make it past the initial interview are tested several other ways before the final candidates are selected.